Are you seeing the Error message saying “No bootable device: press F1 to retry boot, F2 for setup utility”?

 Be sure to check if the connections are ok or not. if they are not connected properly then disconnect and reconnect them.

-Sometimes your motherboard's port gets damaged which can cause this problem.
-So make sure to change the ports of the the SATA data cable that connects your hard drive to the motherboard.
+Sometimes your motherboard’s port gets damaged which can cause this problem.
+So make sure to change the ports of the SATA data cable that connects your hard drive to the motherboard.

-This step will ensure whether you have a corrupted hardware that is leading to No bootable Device message or not.
+This step will ensure whether you have corrupted hardware that is leading to a No bootable Device message or not.

 Now power on your PC and follow the next step.
+Check why your PS5 is not downloading in Rest mode.

 An incorrect boot order often misleads your computer to boot from an unknown source or non-bootable hard drive or device which results in no bootable device error.